kubernetes/website/content/en/docs/user-journeys/users/application-developer/tryitout.md

 {{% capture body %}}
 ## Learn to create a Containerized application

-Try our virtual terminal to create a containerized application with an existing image{popup} running on Minikube.
+Click on the Launch Terminal button to open a Kubernetes Cluster environment running on Minikube.

 Minikube is a lightweight Kubernetes implementation that creates a Virtual Machine on your local machine and deploys a simple cluster containing only one node.
-For the purposes of this tutorial, we have installed and preconfigured Minikube on the virtual terminal.
+For the purposes of this tutorial, Minikube is installed and launched on the terminal by default.
+By completing this tutorial, you will learn to deploy, expose, scale and update an application.
+You will use command line interface called kubectl to perform all these tasks.
+Kubectl uses the Kubernetes API to interact with the cluster.

 <div id="my-panel" data-katacoda-ondemand="true" data-katacoda-env="minikube" data-katacoda-command="minikube version; minikube start" data-katacoda-ui="panel"></div>
 <script src="https://katacoda.com/embed.js"></script>